blossom-theme/blossom-theme/README.md

 to be alive
 beneath cherry blossoms.

-  - Haiku by Kobayashi Issa
+- Collection of themes inspired by blossom.vim by rayes0

 <br>